 Using a natural exfoliator, which includes ingredients such as bamboo, salt or bentonite clay, can help to give the appearance of a smoother complexion.

 Following exfoliation, the next step is to find a suitable toner.
-Excess oil can often clog pores which then leads to breakouts and this is where a good toner can help.
+Excess oil can often clog pores which then leads to breakouts, and this is where a good toner can help.

-- Apply a serum
+Apply a serum

 Natural elements such as hyaluronic acid and vitamin C can help to plump the skin after it has been exfoliated.

 Once or twice a month, you could also treat yourself to a face mask.